Dhghomon/easy_rust/README.md

     }

     impl Billy {
         pub fn new(times_to_print: u32) -> Self { // That means the user needs to use new to create a Billy.
-The user can only input times_to_print
+The user can only change the number of times_to_print
             Self {
                 name: "Billy".to_string(), // We choose the name - the user can't times_to_print,